 The report on expected developments considers the relevant facts and events known as at the date the report was prepared, which could influence future business development.
 The forecasts are based primarily on the analyses of the International Monetary Fund (IMF) and the joint forecast.

 Economic development in the United Kingdom is characterised first and foremost by the uncertainties surrounding the upcoming Brexit.
-Generally, growth rates are expected to stabilise in 2019 as against 2018.
+Generally, growth rates are expected to decline in 2018 as against 2017.
 As previously, there is great uncertainty as to the future development of the country, particularly with respect to the outcome of the negotiations with the European Union.